 In addition to its interests in LTS and Castle, the Company has investments in other entities where Dr. Frost has a relationship.
-These include: (i) three investments in 2006, 2008 and 2009 totaling approximately \$11,000,000 in common stock of OPKO Inc. (NYSE MKT: OPK) and another \$1,787,000 investment in OPKO Inc. in 2011; (ii) a \$500,000 investment in 2008 for 2,259,796 shares in Tiger X Medical Inc. (formerly known as Cardo Medical Inc. (OTC BB: CDOM)); and (iii) a \$250,000 investment in 2008 in Cocrystal Discovery Inc. Dr. Frost is a director, executive officer and/or more than 10% stockholder of these entities as well as of LTS and Castle.
+These include: (i) four investments in 2006, 2008, 2009 and 2011 totaling approximately \$12,787,000 in common stock of OPKO Inc. (NYSE: OPK) and another \$5,000,000 in OPKO convertible bonds in 2013 (in OPKO convertible bonds through the Company's Accommodations Acquisition Corp ("AAC") subsidiary); (ii) a \$500,000 investment in 2008 for 2,259,796 shares in Tiger X Medical Inc. (formerly known as Cardo Medical Inc. (OTC BB: CDOM)); and (iii) a \$250,000 investment in 2008, a \$125,000 investment in 2010 and a \$200,000 investment in 2015 in Cocrystal Discovery Inc. (OTC BB: COCP).
+Dr. Frost is a director, executive officer and/or more than 10% stockholder of OPKO and other entities in which the Company has invested as well such as LTS, Castle and CoCrystal.
 Additional investments in entities where Dr. Frost has a relationship may be made in the future.

 In September 2012, the Company entered into an office lease with Frost Real Estate Holdings, LLC ("FREH"), an entity affiliated with Dr. Frost.
 The lease is for 12,390 square feet of space in an office building in Miami, Florida.
 The initial term of the lease is five years, subject to two optional five-year term extensions.
-Payments under the lease commence in May 2013.
+Payments under the lease commenced in May 2013.
 The lease provides for payments of \$30,975 per month in the first year increasing to \$35,202 per month in the fifth year, plus applicable sales tax.
-The rent is inclusive of operating expenses, property taxes and parking.
+The rent includes operating expenses, property taxes and parking.
 A \$220,000 tenant improvement allowance will be credited to the rent pro-rata over the initial five-year term.
 In connection with the execution of the lease, the Company received the advice and opinion of a commercial real estate firm that the lease terms were fair and that the Company received terms favorable in the market.
+The Company recorded rent expense associated with the lease of \$335,509 for the year ended December 31, 2014.

 In May 2009, the Company issued in a private placement a 6.75% Variable Interest Senior Convertible Note due 2014 in the principal amount of \$50,000,000 to an entity affiliated with Dr. Frost.
-The purchase price was paid in cash (\$38,224,650) and by tendering \$11,005,000 principal amount of the Company's 5% Notes due 2011, valued at 107% of principal amount.
-The Company recognized cash interest expense of \$8,071,930 in 2012 related to notes owned by the entity affiliated with Dr. Frost.
+The Company recognized cash interest expense of